15 Scams in Thailand and How to Avoid Them

 Boats in Phang Nga

-⭐ Check out this article for further insights on What to see in Bangkok, where I include the visit to Bang Kachao Island and in this other one about the Phang Nga Bay and James Bond Island.
+⭐ Check out this article for further insights on What to see in Bangkok, where I include the visit to Bang Kachao Island and in this other one about Phang Nga Bay and James Bond Island.

 Some travelers prefer to take a taxi to the market.